sgmonusg/2048_Puzzle_solver/README.md

 # 2048_Puzzle_solver
-AI code for solving the 2048 Puzzle game it works on the principle that the best possible set is formed till the time the largest number is kept at one of the corners
+AI code for solving the 2048 Puzzle game
+Observation while running different autoRuns it works best when clustering distance is kept minimum ie all big numbers are kept together

-## done Using two Methods
+## Done Using TWO Methods

-  ###MINIMAX
+###   MINIMAX

-  ###Alpha-Beta Pruning
+###   Alpha-Beta Pruning